simOne3107/R4CogPsy/README.md

 3. Interval data
 4. Independence

-Let's start with the first assumption (i.e., whether the data are normally distributed).
-One of the ways in which we can check whether that assumption has been met is through visual inspection.
+One of the ways in which we can check whether whether our data are normally distributed is through visual inspection.
 There are two graphs which we can generate to perform visual inspection of our data.
 The first one is a **histogram**:

 ```r
 MyHistogram <- ggplot (MyTibble, aes (variable1)) + opts (legend.position = "none") +